How to Install a Garbage Disposal for the First Time

 Frequently Asked Questions

-What are the essential safety steps to take before and during a first-time garbage disposal installation?
+What are the most crucial safety steps I need to take before starting this project?